ChristianRojasOliver/ChristianRojasOliver/README.md

 I'm a Computer Science Enthusiast  👨‍💻, Currently in pre-final year  at HolbertonSchool 👨‍🎓

 - 🤔 Exploring new technologies and developing software solutions and quick hacks.
-- 🌱 Currently Learning Blockchain Technology.
+- 🌱 Currently Learning Cloud Platforms.
 - 🎮 Star Wars: Galaxy of Heroes
 - 💬 Ask me about anything and everything.
 - ⚡ Fun fact: Jack of all trades , Master of None !